dfelinto/blender-manual/manual/vitals/default_scene.rst

 :kbd:`ctrl-u` and your Factory Settings will be saved as the default Scene for Blender.

-.. admonition:: User Preferences Window
+.. note:: User Preferences Window
-   :class: note

    For more information about the Editor Window for User Preferences or how to clean your preferences manually, please read the chapter about :doc:`User Preferences </preferences>`